 The following entry-level degree programs are offered: Bachelor of Science degree programs in Communication Sciences and Disorders; Exercise Science; Public Health Sciences; Medical Laboratory Science; Medical Radiation Sciences; and Nursing.
 A post-baccalaureate program in Medical Laboratory Science to prepare students with a degree in another field to sit for the national certification exam is offered through Professional and Continuing Education.
 Professional and Continuing Education also offers a post-baccalaureate certificate program in Communication Sciences and Disorders that prepares students to practice as speech-language pathology assistants, and a post-baccalaureate certificate program that prepares students to enter a master's degree program.

-A Master of Science degree is offered by the Communication Sciences and Disorders Department; and a Master of Science in Medical Laboratory Science degree is offered by the Department of Biomedical and Health Sciences.
-Minors in Medical Diagnostics, Global Public Health, and Public Health, Equity, and Advocacy are also available.
-The Department of Rehabilitation and Movement Science offers a Master of Science in Physical Activity and Wellness Science, an entry-level Doctorate in Occupational Therapy, and a doctoral degree in Physical Therapy; as well as a minor in Integrative Health, a minor in Integrative Health and Wellness Coaching, and a minor in Emergency Medical Services.
-The Nursing Department offers a direct entry master's degree program for college graduates with a non-nursing background; a doctoral program (D.N.P.) in Primary Care for practice as either a Family or Adult-Gerontological Nurse Practitioner, and a direct entry D.N.P. program.
+A Master of Science degree, Accelerated Master's degree, and a Speech-Language Pathology Assistant Undergraduate Certificate are offered by the Communication Sciences and Disorders Department.
+The Biomedical and Health Sciences Department offers minors in Medical Diagnostics, Global Public Health, and Public Health, Equity, and Advocacy.
+The Department of Rehabilitation and Movement Science offers an entry-level Doctorate in Occupational Therapy with a 3+3 accelerated option for students in the B.S. in Public Health Sciences program, a doctoral degree in Physical Therapy, and minors in Integrative Health, Integrative Health and Wellness Coaching, and Emergency Medical Services.
+The Nursing Department offers a direct entry master's degree program for college graduates with a non-nursing background; an online master's degree; a doctoral program (D.N.P.) in Primary Care for practice as either a Family or Adult-Gerontological Nurse Practitioner, and a direct entry D.N.P. program.
 The Executive Nurse Leader credential may be achieved through the D.N.P program.
 Post-graduate certificates in nursing are also available.
 The College also offers a doctoral degree in Interprofessional Health Sciences.

 Certificates in Integrative Health and Integrative Health and Wellness Coaching are offered through Professional and Continuing Education.